 Having already evolved from static, passive reports to proactive reports on live dashboards, Business Intelligence solutions are now using AI algorithms that are based on advanced neural networks and keeps on learning from past records and patterns, to achieve higher accuracy in anomaly detection.
 This way, businesses can be alerted of potential problems and course correction can be initiated immediately.
 Moreover, with such an advanced decision support system software one can choose the data set they want to analyze and calculations will be fetched along with growth, trends and forecast, key segment correlations, anomalies, value drivers as well as ‘what if’ scenarios.

-As Gartner has predicted, more than 40% of data science tasks will be automated by 2020.
-Keeping that in mind, we think advanced algorithms, driving that automation, will be more competitive in 2018, enabling machines to operate autonomously and make decisions efficiently.
+As Gartner has predicted, more than 40% of data science tasks will be automated by 2023.
+Keeping that in mind, we think advanced algorithms, driving that automation, will be more competitive in near future, enabling machines to operate autonomously and make decisions efficiently.
 It is now time for businesses to decide whether semi-automated decision making should be left completely on algorithms or not.

 8. Investing in Mobile BI means gaining a competitive edge: